-On the 21.
-January 2002, the debut album "The Second You Sleep" was released.
-The album wrote history as it was the first debuting rock album, which went straight no. 1 on the Danish charts.
+On 21 January 2002 the debut album The Second You Sleep was released.
+The album wrote history as it was the first debut rock album to go straight to no. 1 on the Danish album charts.
 Furthermore the single "The Second You Sleep" was released in Belgium, Finland, Germany Netherlands, Norway and Sweden.
 At the Danish Music Awards the same year the band won three awards: "Album of the Year", "Group of the Year" and "Singer of the Year".

-On the 13.
-September 2004 Saybia released their second album "These Are The Days.
+On 13 September 2004 Saybia released their second album These Are The Days.
 Like the debut album it went straight to no. 1 on the Danish album charts.
-After the release, the band went on an intensive 6 month Europe tourné.
-The tourné was a success as all venues in the Netherlands were sold out, including the gig at Paradiso in Amsterdam.
+After the release, the band embarked on an intensive 6 month tour of Europe.
+The tour was successful and all venues in the Netherlands were sold out, including the gig at Paradiso Amsterdam.